ecshreve/slomad/README.md

 ---

-deploy nomad jobs with go
+This repo is how I deploy Nomad jobs to my home lab.
+It's a work in progress. ymmv

 ## registry